9 Best Campgrounds at Kings Canyon National Park, CA

 With a distinct lack of vegetation at ground level, privacy is limited, but the sheer number of large tree trunks do block some of the surroundings.
 Views are almost non-existent, but the trees, standing like majestic pillars, have their own unique charm.

 This campground, set at an elevation of 4,600 feet, has 82 sites, flush toilets, and is generally open from late-April to late-November.
-Campsites here can be booked up on a rolling date basis six months in advance.
+Campsites here can be booked one month in advance of your visit.

 7. Hume Lake Campground